armindaraei1381/Laracode/README.md

 ## 🇺🇸 English

 ### 📝 About Laracode
-Laracode is a minimalist, native IDE designed to supercharge your Laravel development workflow.
-Built for developers who value performance and simplicity, it strips away the bloat of traditional IDEs while providing all the essential tools you need.

-### ✨ Key Features
+Laracode is not just another text editor; it is a specialized, native IDE designed to streamline the Laravel development lifecycle.
+While massive IDEs consume gigabytes of RAM and take forever to load, Laracode focuses on **speed, minimalism, and focus**.
+Whether you are scaffolding a new project, running artisan commands, or managing your local server, Laracode puts the tools you need right at your fingertips without the bloat.

+### ⚠️ Critical Prerequisites
+**Laracode relies on your local environment to perform Laravel tasks.** Before using the IDE, ensure your system meets the following requirements:
-*   **Integrated Workflow**: A clean environment to manage your Laravel lifecycle from scratch.
+*   **PHP Installed**: Laracode executes PHP scripts to manage your projects.
-*   **Native Terminal**: Run `artisan`, `composer`, or shell commands directly within the IDE.
-*   **Intuitive File Explorer**: Organize and edit your project files with ease.
-*   **Server Management**: Start and stop your local development server with a single click.
+*   **Composer Installed**: Required to install dependencies, update packages, and generate project scaffolding.
+*   **System PATH**: Ensure `php` and `composer` are added to your System Environment Variables so Laracode can invoke them.

+### ✨ Core Features
+*   **Unified Workflow**: A seamless environment for project creation, file management, and server execution.
+*   **Embedded Terminal**: A native, fast terminal that keeps your focus inside the IDE while running `php artisan` commands or `composer` scripts.
+*   **Smart File Explorer**: Tree-view file navigation with intuitive management, specifically optimized for Laravel's directory structure.
+*   **One-Click Server**: Built-in server management to spin up your local development environment instantly.
-*   **One Dark Pro Inspired**: A professionally crafted dark theme to enhance focus and reduce eye strain.
+*   **One Dark Pro Aesthetic**: A professionally crafted, dark-themed interface designed to reduce eye strain and enhance coding productivity.
-*   **High Performance**: Lightweight and optimized for fast startup and low memory usage.

-### 🚀 Getting Started
-1. **Download**: Grab the latest release from our [Releases page](../../releases).
-2. **Run**: Simply execute the file (no complex setup required).
-3. **Enjoy**: Open your project root and start building!
+*   **Native Performance**: Written with performance in mind, ensuring a lag-free experience on any Windows machine.

 ---